-- Two days in advance of when ozone exceedance days are forecast (unless there is no snow on the ground),
+- Two days in advance of when air quality in exceedance of EPA standards is forecast,

 - When an inversion episode ends (or if one was forecast but did not materialize).

-You will receive a subscription confirmation email after you submit this form.
+You will receive a subscription confirmation email 1-2 business days after you submit this form.